abeshenov/linux-tutorial/README.md

   this will print to standard output files `file1.txt`, `file2.txt`, etc. concatenated.

+The following files contain information about the Debian version:

+- `/etc/debian_version`
+- `/etc/issue`
+- `/etc/os-release`

+Here is how to print them with `cat`:

 ```
 user@cosmos:~$ cat /etc/issue
 Debian GNU/Linux 11 \n \l